Leucadendron macowanii E.Phillips

 Derivation of name and historical aspects

-Leucadendron macowanii was named after one of the first professors of botany in Cape Town, Professor Peter MacOwan, who collected a specimen in the Wynberg area in the southwestern Cape around 1883.
+Leucadendron macowanii was named after one of the first professors of botany in Cape Town, Professor Peter MacOwan (1830-1909), who collected a specimen in the Wynberg area in the Western Cape around 1883.

-The genus Leucadendron has the only 10 Proteaceae species in southern Africa which are exclusively wind-pollinated and Leucadendron macowanii is one of these.
-The wind-pollinated species have two main characteristics: they do not secrete nectar and they are odourless.
+The genus Leucadendron has the only 10 species in the Proteaceae family in southern Africa that are exclusively wind-pollinated and Leucadendron macowanii is one of these.
+The wind-pollinated species have two main characteristics: the flowers do not secrete nectar and they are odourless.
 The flowers of the female plants have large stigmas for filtering pollen out of the air.
-In the male plants, the pollen does not adhere to the pollen presenter, but when the flower opens it is scattered in large showers and drifts away in the wind (Rebelo 1995).
+In the male plants, the pollen does not adhere to the pollen presenter as it does in most protea family plants, but when the flower opens and the wind is blowing it is scattered in large showers and drifts away in the wind (Rebelo 1995).

 Growing Leucadendron macowanii

 Leucadendron macowanii is an easy shrub to grow in a normal garden situation where regular watering occurs.
-In their original habitat the plants grow in damp sands near streams and when planted in gardens do need regular watering to grow to their full potential.
+They prefer damp sands near streams and when planted in gardens do need regular watering to grow to their full potential.
 The soil should be well drained and the plants should be in full sun.
 They are best planted in small groups of five or seven plants, about 1.5 m apart, so that both male and female plants can be expected to be present.
+They are ideal for fynbos gardens.

 Although the plants can be propagated vegetatively by making cuttings, the propagation is best done by seed, sown from the middle of March (late summer), when the day temperature starts to drop.
 The seed is sown in open seedbeds, in a light, well-drained soil and covered with a layer of sand (about 1 cm or 1 1/2 times the size of the seed).
 The bed is then covered with a grid to protect it against attacks from birds and rodents.
 The seed will germinate three to four weeks after sowing.

 The plants can be damaged by leaf borers, but generally look healthy and do not suffer from many disfiguring diseases.
 Like all other Proteaceae, the most harmful and destructive diseases are fungal.
 Most losses occur during the summer months when a virulent root fungus (Phytophthora camphora) can attack the plants.
 Control through the use of fungicides in the garden is difficult and expensive.
 By the time the plant shows distress, it is normally too late to arrest the problem.
-The best methods of control are cultural, i.e. water plants early in the morning; keep soil surface cool by mulching; remove diseased plants immediately; do not over-water in summer and prune and remove diseased material.
+The best methods of control are cultural, i.e. water plants early in the morning; keep soil surface cool by mulching; leave the soil as undisturbed as possible, i.e. do not hoe the soil around the plants; remove diseased plants immediately; do not over-water in summer and prune and remove diseased material.

 Kirstenbosch National Botanical Garden